 But the image lingered.

-Jean stood up a little too fast.
+Jean ran up a little too fast.

-Julian looked at her, tight as ever.
+Julian looked at her, his expression tight.

 “You sure you don’t want a hand?”

-The task was grimmer than she’d expected.
 Nearly an hour later, she was still knee-deep in boxes of mismatched kits and scribbled, half-legible inventory sheets.
 The task was as dull as it was draining.
 Her fingers ached from lifting boxes.
 Her stubbornness so often her shield was beginning to feel more like a burden.

 She knew she’d overreacted that day.
 She also knew she wasn’t ready to say that out loud.